in

 #99 Sideshow Stall Advertising ‘Strangest Married Couple’ in Coney Island, 1952.

-Sideshow Stall Advertising 'Strangest Married Couple' In Coney Island, 1952.
+Sideshow Stall Advertising 'Strangest Married Couple' in Coney Island, 1952.

 -1 Points